snsaiphoo/binf6110_assignment2/README.md

 <br>
 <b>Figure 7.</b> GO Biological Process enrichment analysis of LRT-defined expression clusters.
 (A) Cluster 1 genes, which exhibit highest mean expression in Stage 1, are enriched for early-stage metabolic processes.
-(B) Cluster 3 genes, which show peak expression in Stage 3, are enriched for energy production and mitochondrial-associated processes.
+(B) Cluster 3 genes, which show peak expression in Stage 3, review Figure 4, are enriched for energy production and mitochondrial-associated processes.
 Dot size represents gene ratio and color indicates adjusted p-value (darker red = greater statistical significance).
 </div>
 <br/>
-Cluster 1 genes exhibited the highest mean expression in Stage 1, followed by decreased expression in later stages, consistent with early-stage dominance.
+Cluster 1 genes exhibited the highest mean expression in Stage 1 followed by decreased expression in later stages, consistent with early-stage dominance, as shown in Figure 4.
 GO enrichment analysis revealed significant associations with metabolic processes, including monocarboxylic acid metabolic process and purine-containing compound catabolic process, as shown in Figure 7A.
-In contrast, Figure 7B of Cluster 3 genes showed increasing expression across stages, peaking in Stage 3, indicating late-stage activation.
-These genes were enriched for processes such as carbohydrate metabolic process, generation of precursor metabolites and energy, energy derivation by oxidation of organic compounds, and mitochondrion organization.
+In contrast, Cluster 3 genes displayed increasing expression across stages, reaching peak expression in Stage 3 as shown in Figure 4, indicating late-stage activation.
+These genes were enriched for processes such as carbohydrate metabolic process, generation of precursor metabolites and energy, energy derivation by oxidation of organic compounds, and mitochondrion organization, as shown in Figure 7B.
 Together, these findings demonstrate distinct stage-dependent metabolic programs during biofilm development.

 #### KEGG Enrichment of LRT Cluster 1 and 3